OTRLabs/Mythic-Deving/docs/1_intro/1_1_intro.md

 ## Introduction

-This repository is a collection of `knowledge` related to the `Mythic C2 Framework` documentation, planning, code snippets, and other resources related to my attemps at maintaining and enhancing `Mythic`.
+This repository is a collection of `knowledge` related to the `Mythic C2 Framework` documentation, planning, code snippets, and other resources related to my attemps at maintaining and enhancing `Mythic` for my own entertainment .

 ## Purpose